Gioezzy/UTS-API/README.md

 ---

-© 2025 Anime Explorer by [GiovanniYudaPrastika].
+© 2025 Anime Explorer by Giovanni Yuda Prastika.
 All rights reserved.